 Looking for the best gaming phone UK 2026 has to offer?
-We rank the top 50 mobiles for gaming performance, scoring each on chipset speed (50%), refresh rate (25%), battery (15%) and gaming-brand pedigree (10%).
+We rank the top 50 mobiles for gaming performance, scoring each on chipset speed (50%), refresh rate (25%), battery (15%) and gaming-brand pedigree (10%), with a small penalty applied to foldables because a folding chassis leaves no room for a proper vapour chamber.

 What makes a great gaming phone?